nouaim/object_detection_for_robotics/README.md

 * `/object_detection/path`: the path for models/research/object_detection directory.
 Default value = /home/ubuntu/git/models/research/object_detection
 * `/object_detection/confidence_level`: confidence level(class score), any object with a level below this will not be used.
 Default value = 0.7 (70%)

+## Running the Second Node (move_group_python_uarmswiftpro.py)

+Running this node allows to take the predicted regions with their category class from the first node to the uArm.
+This node works with Moveit messages.
+It basically has the functions necesseary to exectute the motion given a detected region on the objects.

+## Using the inference graph

 The inference graph used in this demonstration is taken from our trained model that we applied on some specific objects that we advice not to take in your model.
 Better to train it using your own data.
 We describe the process of data collection in the paper.